-Under no positioning, increasing the size of the product line has two opposing effects: on the one hand, it offers more opportunities for a match; on the other, it reduces the average popularity among the products on offer and thus lowers the probability of finding a match on any given inspection.
+Under random positioning, increasing the size of the product line has two opposing effects: on the one hand, it offers more opportunities for a match; on the other, theoretical analysis in a Bayesian persuasion setting.

+it reduces the average popularity among the products on offer and thus lowers the probability of finding a match on any given inspection.
 We show that the latter effect dominates for the marginal searcher, implying that the number of consumers who visit the firm is decreasing in the assortment size-consistent with choice overload.

-Completely garbling the positioning of the products makes consumers' search very inefficient.
+Fully randomizing over the positioning of the products makes consumers' search very inefficient.
 Indeed, the outcome is the same as if consumers, unable to distinguish between slots, engage in completely random search.
-Despite this, the firm may be better off under no positioning than under perfect positioning: while perfect positioning maximizes the extensive search margin, no positioning maximizes instead the intensive search margin as all active consumers keep searching until finding a match.
+Despite this, the firm may be better off under such random positioning than under pure positioning: while pure positioning maximizes the extensive search margin, random positioning maximizes instead the intensive search margin as all active consumers keep searching until finding a match.